dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Person [name=Mike, age=30, weight=80]
 Person [name=Mike, age=30, weight=0]
 ```
-Define custom `writeObject` and `readObject`
+Define custom `writeObject` and `readObject`:
+* they should be declared `private` - otherwise it won't be invoked
-By default java serialize all non-static and non-transient fields.
+* java serialize all non-static and non-transient fields.
 If we want to serialize them too, or just have a custom logic we should implement 2 methods.
-Order of reading should correspond with order of writing. weight was written first so it should be read first.
+* order of reading should correspond with order of writing. weight was written first so it should be read first.
-By default, in every class that implements `Serializable` java inserts 2 methods
+* in every class that implements `Serializable` java inserts 2 methods
 ```java
 private void writeObject(ObjectOutputStream out) throws IOException{
     out.defaultWriteObject();